wmfadel/insight_orders/README.md

   app, providing a polished and professional introduction when launching the app.
 - CI/CD
     - Github actions to run tests based on a trigger -Commit here-
-- Firebase
-    - Firestore is added to provide a remote source of localization data, that is used to override the default localization data in the app, without having to update the app.
+- Automations: Added a simple make file to simply the process of running the app and tests.

 ## Notes